dojo/widgets/src/file-upload-input/design.md

   - when this event fires the overlay is hidden
 - `drop`: listened for on the root since it bubbles from the overlay
   - get the files and update to indicate DnD is no longer active

+# Validation

+When the `accept` parameter is set on `<input type="file">` the dialog restricts which files can be selected.
+For Drag and Drop the validation has to be done by the widget, otherwise any file will be accepted.